Headed to volunteer for a semester in the Dominican Republic with International Language Programs? Here's what you can't miss.

 In Puerto Plata you can take a cable car up the mountain which gives you amazing views, perfect photo ops, and there is a beautiful statue of Christ at the top (similar to the one in Rio de Janeiro, Brazil).
 This is one of our very favorite view points in the DR. Here are the details to make it happen.

-You can send your own semester doing these amazing things, while also making a difference as you teach the cutest kids around!
+Come join the club!
+We are in love with this program and think you will be too.
+You can send your own semester doing these amazing things, while also making a difference as you teach the cutest kids around.